 Ask for help when you need help.
 It’s easy to hurt yourself or damage equipment if you don’t know what you’re doing.
 If you’re worried that you don’t know how something works, ask another member for help or contact one of the area managers.

 Report broken tools.
 If you notice that a tool is broken, worn out, or making noises that it shouldn’t, notify the area manager, so we can inspect the tool and, adjust, repair or replace it as necessary.

 Pitch in when you can.
-Since we rely on volunteers to maintain the shop, we’re always grateful for any help you offer us.
+Since we are ans all volunteer community we rely on you to help maintain the shop, we’re always grateful for any help you offer us.
 Even simple things like taking out the trash or sweeping a floor make a huge difference when enough people do them.

 As a member of Twin Cities Maker, you and one lucky member of your household get 24-7 access to our workshop and all the wonders held within.
 A bit of what we offer:

 We ask that you store flammable chemicals like acetone and oil-based paints in our flammable chemical locker, but most other stuff is fair game.